Frequently Asked Questions

 We are one church with two locations!
-Crossroads Fellowship meets Sunday mornings at 9:15 and 11:00 at the Millbrook Campus in Raleigh (2721 E. Millbrook Road, Raleigh NC 27604) and at 8:30, 10:00 and 11:30 at the Wake Forest-Rolesville Campus (13029 Keith Store Road, Wake Forest NC, 27587).
-The WFR campus also has a worship service on Saturdays at 5:00pm!
+Crossroads Fellowship meets Sunday mornings at 9:15 and 11am at the Millbrook Campus in Raleigh (2721 E. Millbrook Road, Raleigh NC 27604) and at 8:30, 10 and 11:30 at the Wake Forest Campus (13029 Keith Store Road, Wake Forest NC, 27587).
 Join us at either location for great teaching, worship and fellowship.

 Does Crossroads have Sunday School?

 Yes!
-We offer Sunday morning options for the whole family at 9:15 and 11:00 at the Millbrook Campus and at 10:00 and 11:30 at the Wake Forest-Rolesville Campus.
-Learn More
+We offer Sunday morning options for the whole family at 9:15 and 11am at the Millbrook Campus and at 10 and 11:30am at the Wake Forest Campus.

 Where do I find information on upcoming events?

-We provide an Online Calendar, have an activity listing in our Sunday Morning Bulletin, and have the most current information at the Welcome Center in the front lobby and in other key locations around the church.
+Check out our 'Events' page here on the web or the activity listing in our Sunday Morning bulletin.
+For most current information, visit the Welcome Center in the front lobby and in other key locations around both campuses.

 Crossroads has many pastors, which one "can I go to" for help?